sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Tooltip/README.md

-This component provide the Tooltip:
+This component displays a tooltip if its content is hovered or focused:

 ```javascript
 import Icon from '../Icon';